superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 :::
 :::::

-Look at that improvement!
+Look at the improvement!
 All the results are about Qdrant and vector DBs.

 Let's see the UMAP visualization: